 If you feel you may be at an increased risk for carrying one of these genes, it’s important to discuss your family history with your healthcare provider.
 He or she can recommend a course of action.
 For those who find they have either the BRCA1 and BRCA2 gene, the University of Michigan Comprehensive Cancer Center has a wealth of resources to help you understand your options.

-- Breast and Ovarian Cancer Risk Evaluation
+- Breast and Ovarian Cancer Risk Frequently Asked Questions

 - CNN Opinion Article: When Removing Breasts is Not the Answer (by Sara Hawley, MD)